 Apres sex the blonde declares she wants to move in with Ric permanently.
 As soon as he adjusts to this surprise revelation Cindy returns to make up with him, catches the duo in bed and cries.
 Finale has Ric very nastily screaming at Cindy and throwing her out for good, followed by a cynical final shot also meant to be insulting to the viewer.

-The co-feature SEX SPA is not listed in IMDb at all, despite it starring Andy Bellamy, Keith Erickson, Suzanne Fields, Ric Lutze and Annette Michael.
+The co-feature SEX SPA stars Andy Bellamy, Keith Erickson, Suzanne Fields, Ric Lutze and Annette Michael.
 It's one of the better porn quickies I've seen recently and is a must-see for Bellamy fans, giving the petite beauty one of her very best showcases.

 It looks to be of 1971 vintage, as Bellamy resembles her look in Bob Chinn's JOHNNY WADD film made that year.
 She's a client at Erickson's health spa where he scams customers with a sex regimen to lose weight.
 He services Bellamy while his nurse Fields takes care of Lutze.